Board of Directors

 Ms. Miranda Hubbs, CFA, MBA, Independent Corporate Director

 Ms. Hubbs is currently a Corporate Director of Agrium Inc. and has previously served on the Board of Directors of Spectra Energy Corporation.
-She is a member of the Canadian Red Cross National Audit and Finance Committee as well as a founding member and past National Co-Chair of the Canadian Red Cross Tiffany Circle – Women Leading Through Philanthropy.
+She is a member of the Canadian Red Cross Board of Directors as well as a founding member and past National Co-Chair of the Canadian Red Cross Tiffany Circle – Women Leading Through Philanthropy.
 Ms. Hubbs holds a BSc from Western University and an MBA from Shulich School of Business at York University.

 Mr. R. Peter MacKinnon, OC, QC, LL.M, President Emeritus, Athabasca University; Retired President & Vice-Chancellor, University of Saskatchewan